Treasurer / Property Tax collection

 *POSTMARKS ARE NOT ACCEPTED*

 Unpaid real property taxes are turned over to the County as delinquent March 1st each year.
 Those taxes must then be paid to the Barry County Treasurer at the Barry County Courthouse.
-All tax payments received by the township after 5:00pm on the last day of February must be turned over to the Barry County Treasurer as delinquent, in accordance with the law.
+All tax payments received by the township after the last day of February must be turned over to the Barry County Treasurer as delinquent, in accordance with the law.
 (Exceptions: Personal Property Taxes & Taxes for Buildings on Leased Land)

 Please note: Current year summer property taxes that are late are still payable at the Township Hall until all unpaid real property taxes go to the County as delinquent on March 1st.

 If you do not receive a tax bill, and your taxes are not escrowed, please call me.
 According to the State of Michigan, failure to receive a tax bill does not excuse a person from paying property taxes by the due date.

 As mandated by law, 1% interest must be added to any unpaid summer tax bill beginning the day after they were due and the 1st of every month thereafter, until March 1st.
 This interest is passed on to the County and State, as are all summer taxes.